paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 ### Remember: Cellphones are personal tracking devices

 GPS-enabled phones are personal tracking devices, and may not be fully powered off even if switched off.
 If you are using a cellphone to communicate with a confidential source, you may want to use a prepaid cellphone, paid for with cash.
 Switch off and remove the battery when not in use.
-Don't take your cellphone to meetings with confidential sources!
+Don't take your cellphone to meetings with sources whose identity must remain confidential.

 #### Hiding your phone number

 - *67 blocks caller ID
-- You can spoof caller ID with [SpoofCard](http://www.spoofcard.com/).
+- You can spoof caller ID with [SpoofCard](https://www.spoofcard.com/).

 ### Basic e-sleuthing